gdgd009xcd/AutoMacroBuilderForZAP/README.md

 　　<A href="https://github.com/gdgd009xcd/AutoMacroBuilderForZAP/wiki/2.0.%E6%A6%82%E8%A6%81%EF%BC%88%E6%97%A5%E6%9C%AC%E8%AA%9E%EF%BC%89">Japanese</A> <BR>

 AutoMacroBuilder is an extension for ZAPROXY.
-This Extension records the http request sequence of the web application in the macro, tracks the anti-CSRF token, and tests it by ZAPROXY tools(ActiveScan).

 ## Building